 The ideal way to way to clean diamond jewellery is to have it professionally cleaned in an ultrasonic and then steam cleaned.
 Linneys offers this service free of charge for jewellery bought from one of our stores.
-The difference is remarkable and your jewellery will look like new after a through professional clean.
+The difference is remarkable and your jewellery will look like new after a thorough professional clean.

 Coloured stones require additional care to ensure that you get many years of enjoyment from their natural beauty.
 Each coloured stone has a unique set of characteristics and caring methods vary between each stone.
 We recommend that you have your coloured stone jewellery professionally inspected and cleaned every 6 - 12 months.
 Most coloured stone jewellery can be cleaned at home gently with warm water and a mild detergent, then using a soft brush to dislodge residue.
 The jewellery should then be rinsed in clean water and dried with a soft cloth.
 Emeralds and opals are particularly soft and need to be cleaned carefully.